Phase structure analysis of 2d lattice CP(1) model with $\theta$ term using tensor renormalization group method: Introduction

 In this study, we reanalyze the phase structure of the lattice CP(1) model using TRG method, with two key improvements over the previous studies.
 The first improvement concerns the construction of the initial tensor.
 In earlier works \cite{Kawauchi:2017dnj,PhysRevD.105.054507}, it was constructed by truncating the character expansions \cite{PhysRevD.55.3966,10.1143/ptp/93.1.161}.
 However, the character expansion, particularly for the $\theta$ term is known to converge poorly.
 As a result, the initial tensor obtained in this way is subject to large truncation errors, which were not carefully evaluated.
 To avoid relying on this expansion, we instead employ the quadrature method \cite{Kadoh:2018hqq,GENZ2003187,Kuramashi:2019cgs} to construct a new initial tensor and, moreover, we explicitly examine its error.
 The second improvement is the analysis of the phase structure using information of the conformal field theory (CFT), namely a central charge and scaling dimensions.
 In previous studies \cite{Kawauchi:2017dnj,PhysRevD.105.054507}, the finite size scaling of the topological susceptibility was used to diagnose the nature of phase transition.
 However, it is known that usual finite size scaling is strongly affected by logarithmic corrections near the critical point of the SU(2)$_{k=1}$ WZW model \cite{PhysRevB.48.16814}, which is the same universality class of the BKT transition for the two-dimensional XY model \cite{PhysRevLett.55.1355}.
 A solution to this problem was proposed in \cite{KNomura_1994}, which relies on the level spectroscopy using CFT data, and has recently been further developed by combining TRG method \cite{PhysRevB.104.165132}.
 The new analysis accurately determine the BKT transition point in the two-dimensional XY model as a crossing point of the scaling dimensions.
 In the current paper, we also adopt this method to analyze the phase structure of the lattice CP(1) model.
 As a result of these improvements, we are able to identify both the location of the onset of the critical region and its universality as the SU(2)$_{k=1}$ WZW model.

 The rest of the paper is organized as follows.
 In section \ref{sec:CP1}, we fix the notations used throughout the paper.
 The action and the partition function of CP(1) model on the square lattice are defined in this section.
 In section \ref{sec:TN}, we present a tensor network representation of the partition function of the model, and examine the accuracy of the initial tensor.
 Numerical results for the phase structure analysis, including CFT data, are shown in section \ref{sec:result}.
 Our concluding remarks are given in section \ref{sec:conclusion}.
 Appendix \ref{ch} provides the details of constructing the initial tensor using the character expansion.
 In appendix \ref{genz}, we describe the quadrature method on hyperspheres.
 Appendix \ref{ex} presents the exact result of the free energy on a $2\times2$ lattice.
+In appendix \ref{sec:symmetry}, we discuss to what extent the important symmetries are maintained in numerical calculations.